-The delightful Cornish village of Port Issac is the principal filming location for the show The idyllic hamlet is a huge part of the quirky show’s allure.
+The delightful Cornish village of Port Isaac is the principal filming location for the show Doc Martin.
+Indeed, the idyllic hamlet is a huge part of the quirky show’s allure.

 With its rugged coastline and medieval center, Port Issac is the postcard perfect setting for the sleepy underground hit.